 Bulbs have low flammability, propagation and fire intensity risk.
 All bulbs are herbaceous without woody parts lowering fire risk.
-The height and widths of the plant's fire load and its potential fire propagation size.
+The height and widths of the plants is the plant's fire load and its potential fire propagation size.
 The small height size lends these plants to a horizontal fire, if they burn.